happycollision/jekyll.happycollision.com/src/content/songs/queen-of-argyll.md

 Dm                                    Am           Dm
 No words can paint the picture of the Queen of ole Argyll

-Chorus:
+[Chorus:]
-And if you could have seen her there, boys if you had just been there The swann was in her movement, and the morning in her smile All the roses in the garden, they bow and ask her pardon For not one could match the beauty of the queen of ole Argyll
+And if you could have seen her there, boys if you had just been there The swan was in her movement, and the morning in her smile All the roses in the garden, they bow and ask her pardon For not one could match the beauty of the queen of ole Argyll